 Dhyana Putri Adventures go to great lengths to discover special ceremonies and rituals occurring during the time you are here.
 Offering a bicultural and bilingual staff, Dhyana Putri is ready to guide you back into harmony with yourself.

 Rucina had the honor of guiding President Obama and his family in Bali in July 2017.

 Taking a journey with Dhyana Putri to Balinese rituals and ceremonies where the many layers of meaning are peeled away.
 Feel the extraordinary spiritual power that Bali has to offer by participating in temple festivals or meditating in sacred spots.
 Experience the learn about the tranquility of the deities - the mountains, and the spirits of purification - the sea.

 Dhyana Putri Adventures can facilitate the journey of serious seekers of balance and harmony as well as more light-hearted adventurers.
 They go to great lengths to ferret out special rituals and ceremonies taking place on the island, rare forms of performance, life and death cycle rites such as baby ceremonies, tooth filings, weddings, and cremations for you to witness and document.

 There are a number of tours that Dhyana Putri can set up for you and your group of adventurers.
 However, their "standard" set tours they offer are:

 Batur Lake, Volcano and Temple - 6 - 8 hours.

 An hour from Ubud, journey through beautiful countryside and terraced ricefields.
 In Batur there is a fantastic view of the caldera lake and on the way home we will stop at a garden temple.
 There will be a lunch at a lovely rice paddy field side restaurant.
-After lunch, they will take you to visit a museum, an artist's studio, to do some shopping, and can spend the evening watching a dance lesson…there are many options to choose from.
+After lunch, they will take you to visit a museum, an artist's studio, to do some shopping, and can spend the late afternoon watching a dance lesson…there are many options to choose from.

 - East Bali - 8 hours.